 Overseas Indian Citizenship is not an actual citizenship of India

-The Indian government has interpreted the law means that one can not have both at the same passports with of India – even in the case of a child who is claimed by another country as a citizen of that country, and that may be required by the laws of other countries to use one of the passports for foreign travel (such as children born in the United States or in Australia to Indian parents ), and the Indian courts have given the executive branch wide discretion on this matter.
+The Indian government interprets the law to mean that a person cannot hold both Indian and foreign passports simultaneously.
+This applies even in cases where a child is claimed as a citizen by another country.
+Some countries may require such children to use one passport for foreign travel, such as children born in the United States or Australia to Indian parents.
+Indian courts have granted the executive branch broad discretion in handling these cases.

 Therefore, Overseas Indian Citizenship is not an actual citizenship of India and thus, does not amount to dual Nationality or dual citizenship or whoever is no longer using the ID of India after the OCI.